Situated on the edge of Birmingham’s bustling city centre sits an urban village that’s thriving with energy and steeped in history.

 The Jewellery Quarter has a dedicated train station situated on Vyse Street.
 Trains run approximately every 10 minutes with the stop connected to major towns and cities within the UK including Stratford, Solihull and London.

 West Midland Metro services operate at frequent intervals.
-A one-way trip from New Street station (7-minute journey) only costs £1 for adults and 50p for children.
+A one-way trip from New Street station (7-minute journey) only costs £1.50 for adults.
 For the Metro’s full schedule, visit their website.

 The Jewellery Quarter is accessible from the city centre via the following routes – 8A, 8C and 101 (stops closest to Warstone Lane) also the 16, 74 buses (stops on Great Hampton Street).
 Visit the National Express West Midlands website for up-to- date timetables.